entando/entando-docs/vuepress/docs/next/tutorials/ecr/export-bundle-from-env.md

 ```sh
 mkdir testBundle; cd testBundle
 ```
 2. Create an `env.json` file with the environment URLs and client credentials.
-The `clientSecret` is the `Secret` from step#13 above.
+The `clientId` and `clientSecret` are from steps 5 and 13 above.

 ``` json
 {